TotallyBobDavis/PCL-ROS_3D-Object-Correspondence-Grouping/README.txt

 Push back the model PCD filename as a string (do not add the working directory).
 Add additional push_backs in order to search for additional models.
+Make sure the PCD files are in the catkin_pkg directory.

 Run the following commands in the terminal in order to install the necessary PCL libraries